notaryproject/notaryproject.dev/content/en/docs/registrysupport.md

 ---
 title: "Registry Support"
-description: "Describe how notation works against with various registries"
+description: "Describe how Notation works against various registries"
 type: docs
 weight: 2
 ---

 ## Overview

 Notation aims for enabling customers to sign and verify arbitrary artifacts stored in a wide range of registries.
-This document describes how notation works against various registries that implements OCI specification partially or completely.
+This document describes how Notation works against various registries that implements OCI specification partially or completely.

 ## Artifact references support